PhilChodrow/PIC16A/syllabus.md

 The quizzes, midterm, and finals are open-book and open-notes.
 You should not discuss any aspect of these evaluations with your peers, and doing so will constitute a violation of UCLA's [student code of conduct](https://www.deanofstudents.ucla.edu/Individual-Student-Code).

+<div class="fancy-h1"> Advice and Letters of Recommendation</div>

+## Advice

+I am always happy to talk with you about your future plans, including internships, REUs, and graduate school applications.
+Because I am a creature of the academy, I am less knowledgeable about industry jobs, although you are welcome to ask about those too.

+## Letters of Recommendation

+You are also always welcome to ask me to write a recommendation letter supporting your applications.
+I will usually agree to do so, although see the exceptions below.
+I will also tell you if I feel that the letter I would write would not be strong.
+Please keep in mind that I can write stronger letters for students whom I see more frequently, such as in lecture or OH.
+If you'd like a letter, talking to me in these contexts, or scheduling another meeting time, is highly recommended.

+### To Request a Letter

+Send me an email!
+Your email should clearly indicate  when you need the letter, what it is for, why the opportunity interests you, and why I am the right person to write in support of your application.
+Please include clear instructions for submitting the letter once it's written.
+If possible, please include some sort of resume/CV --- it doesn't have to be official --- detailing your past experiences relevant to the application. **Please give me at least one month of advance notice** when possible.

+### When I Won't Write a Letter

+As a matter of moral principle, I will not write letters of recommendation for programs or jobs involving any of the following:

+- Policing (including but not limited to predictive policing, development of algorithms that predict recidivism, etc.);
+- Military applications (such as internships at the Department of Defense or any of its international counterparts);
+- Weapons manufacturing, broadly construed;
+- Intelligence gathering (such as internships at the NSA, FBI, or any international counterpart).

+I am very happy to discuss this policy with any student who has questions.
+Conversations about when and how mathematics, data science, and programming should be used are lacking in our community.
+If you'd like to engage me in such a conversation, that would be great!
+However, this policy is non-negotiable.
+Therefore, if I refuse to write you a letter on these grounds, please know that it doesn't reflect on your merit or whether I like you.

+The [Just Mathematics Collective](https://www.justmathematicscollective.net/) has compiled a list of resources for students on making ethical career decisions, which is available [here](https://justmathematicscollective.net/career_resources.html).
+The text of this section is lightly modified from their [suggested text](https://www.justmathematicscollective.net/letter_writing.html) on letter-writing.

+### Asking for a Letter

+Having understood that, if you need me to write a letter for you, please send me an email!

 <div class="fancy-h1"> Getting Help </div>

 ## Extensions Policy